rstacruz/modern-development/git/reviewing.md

 The only person who can't review the code is the original author.

+## Understanding the pull request

 As a pull request reviewer, you will be partly responsible for the pull request's code.

-## Understanding the pull request

-A review will be partly responsible for the code's presence in the project.
-Should anyone have concerns about it in the future, it's going to be the author and the reviewer who should be able to answer these concerns.
+If anyone has concerns about it in the future, it's going to be the author and the reviewer who should be able to answer these concerns.

 A reviewer should also test the pull request, if possible.